© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hylton Castle: a medieval fortified house, chapel, 17th and 18th century country houses and associated gardens is a scheduled monument protected by Historic England under reference 1017223.
 View the official record →

-Hylton Castle is a medieval fortified house situated near Sunderland in Tyne and Wear, dating from the late fourteenth century.
+Hylton Castle is a medieval fortified house located near Sunderland in Tyne and Wear, England, dating primarily to the fourteenth and fifteenth centuries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017223.

 Hylton Castle: a medieval fortified house, chapel, 17th and 18th century country houses and associated gardens is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017223.